Muhazerin/HRPS-Redefined/README.md

 # HRPS-Redefined
-A redefined version of the First HRPS App as I dived deeper into some design principles and Java technologies
+A redefined version of the First HRPS App as I dived deeper into the SOLID design principles and Java technologies